rootwork/rootwork.org/hugo/content/blog/2013-05-21/index.md

 **This is an intervention.**

 CSS is pretty simple.
 Classes, IDs, elements and pseudo-elements, with style definitions attached to each.
-Calling it a “language” is a bit of a stretch (though preprocessors like [Sass](https://sass-lang.com) fit the bill).
+Calling it a "language" is a bit of a stretch (though preprocessors like [Sass](https://sass-lang.com) fit the bill).

-**But let’s be honest, for years our stylesheets cascaded right on out to infinity.**
+**But let's be honest, for years our stylesheets cascaded right on out to infinity.**

-Huge files with table-of-contents comments to try to make some sense of it — until a quick fix got pasted down at the bottom.
+Huge files with table-of-contents comments to try to make some sense of it -- until a quick fix got pasted down at the bottom.
 Brittle style definitions relying on tight coupling with HTML structure.
 Pieces of styles being replicated here and there for different components with similar features, without any way